Nikhilrf24/WaterFit/README.md

 Submitted by: **Nikhil Joshi**

-**Name of your app** is a health metrics app that allows users to track daily water intake
+**Water Fit** is a health metrics app that allows users to track daily water intake

 Time spent: **10** hours spent in total